Kgkkjjj/WebBrowser/README.md

 # GPT-2 Thinking Model

-This repository provides a simple example of how to fine-tune GPT-2 on a reasoning-focused dataset.
-The example uses the [Hugging Face Transformers](https://github.com/huggingface/transformers) library and the `gsm8k` dataset, which contains grade-school level math word problems.
+This repository demonstrates how to fine-tune GPT-2 on a small reasoning-oriented dataset.
+It relies on the [Hugging Face Transformers](https://github.com/huggingface/transformers) library and the `gsm8k` dataset, which contains grade-school math word problems.

 ## Requirements